Neulasta: 7 things you should know

 - Neulasta is usually given once per chemotherapy cycle.

-- The dosage in adults is one single subcutaneous injection of 6 mg administered once per chemotherapy cycle, at least 24 hours after the chemotherapy, but not less than 14 days before the next cycle.
+- The dosage in adults is one single subcutaneous injection of 6 mg administered once per chemotherapy cycle, at least 24 hours after the chemotherapy and at least 14 days before the next cycle.
 The dosage for children weighing less than 45kg is weight-based (refer to the product information).

 - Available as a single-dose prefilled syringe for administration by a health professional or for use with the on-body injector (OBI) for Neulasta, which is co-packaged with a single-dose prefilled syringe.
 The dose of Neulasta is delivered subcutaneously (under the skin).
 Some people or caregivers may be taught how to administer the injections at home.